autonity/aut/README.md

 `aut <command> --help` etc. for details.

 **Note:**

-- If `aut` is already installed, the `--force` flag may be required in order to update.

 - If `pipx` selects an incompatible version of Python, you may need to specify a specific one.
 Use the `--python` flag: